GSA/digitalgov.gov/content/resources/an-introduction-to-working-with-social-media-influencers.md

 Then, check out some examples of how this guide has been put into action by the Tobacco Education Resource Library (TERL).
 [TERL: Tobacco Education Resource Library, Resources from the FDA](https://digitalmedia.hhs.gov/tobacco)

-Finally, if you want to connect with others interested or experienced working with social media influencers…
+Finally, if you want to connect with others interested or experienced working with social media influencers join our communities!